christianalfoni/impact/docs/03_API.md

 ## Signal

 Creates a property that can be observed by React and consumed by your services as well.
 Signals are expected to be treated as immutable values, meaning you always need to assign a new value.
+It is recommended to use `protected` on all signals as they should only be changed from within the class.

 ```ts
 import { Service, Signal } from 'impact-app'